vkgpt11/reactjs/react-interview-qna.md

 Pure functions are those that do not have any side-effects and will always return the same output when the same inputs are passed.

 **This means that you can not setState() within a render().**

+## 12. What is the use of `componentDidMount()`?
+`componentDidMount()` is called as soon as the component is mounted and ready.
+This is a good place to initiate API calls, if you need to load data from a remote endpoint.

+Unlike the render() method, componentDidMount() allows the use of setState().
+Calling the setState() here will update state and cause another rendering but it will happen before the browser updates the UI.
+This is to ensure that the user will not see any UI updates with the double rendering.

+> You can modify the component state within the componentDidMount(), but use it with caution.
+It could lead to performance issues